tomhmoses/fun2/ActivityPlans/files/week1.md

 ### Attend the Thursday 4-6pm lecture at Old Gym LG12

-You **must** read the handouts carefully enough week before the lecture.
+You **must** read the handout carefully enough before the lecture to be able to fully participate of the discussions.

 ### Complete the lab exercises by the end of this week